Guides

 Although auth is just the first step in building any native integration for your application, it is incredibly complex to get right and is the pre-requisite to any of your integrations functioning properly.

-That’s why it was critical for our customers that Paragon provides fully managed authentication - we wanted to take on the burden of auth so your team can focus on challenges that are unique to your product and business.
+That's why it mattered to our customers that Paragon provides fully managed authentication — we took on the burden of auth so your team can focus on challenges unique to your product and business.

-But if you do decide that your team should still be the one to own these challenges, I hope this article provides a roadmap/blueprint for building your own authentication infrastructure for integrations.
+But if you do decide your team should own these challenges, the sections above are a working blueprint for building your own authentication infrastructure for integrations.

 Table of contents will appear here.